Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `RVO` (or `NRVO`) - (named) return value optimization.
 In C++ function returning local temporaries by value are optimized out or to at least move operations.
 This allows to return any big object from the function without any unnecessary copies.
 Note: this optimization does not exist in C.

 `segfault` - [Segmentation Fault]((https://en.wikipedia.org/wiki/Segmentation_fault)).
 Error caused by dereferencing an invalid poitner (not necessarily a null pointer) or violating virtual memory access.
+Very common way to crash for programs with undefined behavior.

 `SFINAE` - substitution failure is not an error.
 Exploit on the C++ template instantiation mechanism used to disable certain implementations based on the type or value properties.
 Concepts can leverage SFINAE and offer syntax sugar for various template tricks but are mostly aimed towards generic type-safe programming.